Welcome

 In the Chalice Town of the broken wheel where Jarlath rested and hung his tack they speak a secret tongue self mocking.

-Tuam is best known as a center of church affairs, ancient and modern and has two cathedrals.
-The town owes its foundation to a monastery established here in the 6th century by St. Jarlath; ruins of Temple Jarlath, in the center of the city, date from around 1360.
+Tuam is best known as a centre of church affairs, ancient and modern and has two cathedrals.
+The town owes its foundation to a monastery established here in the 6th century by St. Jarlath ; ruins of Temple Jarlath, in the centre of the city, date from around 1360.
 The 14' 12 century High Cross of Tuam, a decorated sandstone piece, was once broken in three, with each piece in different ownership.
 It is now situated in the rebuilt (1878) Church of Ireland cathedral, which has a magnificent red sandstone chancel arch in laboured Romanesque, erected certainly between 1128 and 1152.

 Other Towns / Villages